-Types of stone to use in the shower
+Types of stone to use in a shower

-The most common types of natural stone in showers are marble, slate and granite.
+The most common types of natural stone in a shower are marble, slate and granite.
 However, some limestone and travertine are being used in this application.
 The type of stone you choose will affect the performance and level of maintenance required.

 Marble